-Climate Change is a major world issue in the 21st century.
+Climate Change is a major global issue in the 21st century.
 Climate change is a sustained change in climate patterns due to an increase in the earth's temperature, which in turn has been attributed to increased levels of greenhouse gases in the atmosphere.
 While greenhouse gases in the atmosphere occur naturally, it is generally accepted that anthropogenic (human induced) activity has resulted in the "enhanced greenhouse effect", an increase in greenhouse gas concentration, which is causing significant global warming effects.

-Livingstone Shire Council has developed the Low Carbon Livingstone 2030, a strategy to reduce Livingstone Shire Council's current carbon footprint by 30% of the year 2030.
+Livingstone Shire Council has developed the Low Carbon Livingstone 2030, a strategy to reduce Livingstone Shire Council's current carbon footprint by 30% by the year 2030.
 Reducing the organisation's carbon footprint can result in:

 - cost savings to Council and ultimately its ratepayers;